Programming-Systems-Lab/Parikshan/README.md

 This is a description of our early prototype of Parikshan a live debugging framework.
 The following README shows how-to instructions for setup and network proxy/forwarding directions.

-1. Instructions for setting up the container
+1. Instructions for setting up the container target
 ---------------

 Install OpenVZ via the following script: https://github.com/nipunarora/sandbox-testing/blob/master/openvz-boot.sh